ibm-cloud-docs/virtual-servers/vsi_about_suspend.md

 Most virtual server instances created before November 1st, 2018 don't support the suspend billing feature.
 To find out if your virtual server instance supports the suspend billing feature, see [Viewing suspend billing feature](/docs/vsi?topic=virtual-servers-viewing-suspend-billing-feature).

-This feature is available in data centers across the globe.
+## Before you begin
+{: #suspend-billing-prereqs}

 To provision a virtual server instance that supports the suspend billing feature, the virtual server instance must be configured with the following settings:

-* Hourly SAN
+1. Hourly SAN
-* Public profiles of one of the following families:
+2. Public profiles from one of the following families:
     * Balanced
     * Compute
     * Memory
     * Variable compute

+For suspend working to work properly, your instance must meet the requirements above and you must specify a profile (also known as flavor).
+{:important}

 You can use the suspend billing feature as a faster alternative to provisioning and reclaiming a virtual server instance.
-{:tip}

 Billing is suspended only when you power off your virtual server instance through the {{site.data.keyword.cloud_notm}} console, CLI, or {{site.data.keyword.slapi_short}}.
 If you power off your virtual server instance directly through the OS, billing isn't suspended for that instance.
 {:note}